uoftcprg/pokerkit/docs/source/interact.rst

 Constructing Custom Poker Games
 -------------------------------

 The above is more than enough to create custom poker games of your own.
+You just need to supply the game's limit, definition, stakes, and starting stacks of the players.

 .. code-block:: python